xiaowei4895/zxing-android-portrait/README.md

 zxing-android-portrait
 ======================

+- Modify zxing android scanner app to portrait mode.
+You can run the project directly.
-Modify ZXing to portrait mode (only) for Android.
-It is based on zxing 3.0.1 version.
+- It is based on zxing 3.0.1 version.
+- "core-3.0.1.jar" is built from zxing 3.0.1 without any changes.